AlgoMaster Logo

 Intuition

-Instead of scanning nums2 repeatedly, count the frequency of every element in nums1 using a hash map.
-Then walk through nums2: for each element, check if it exists in the map with a positive count.
+Count the frequency of every element in nums1 using a hash map.
+Then walk through nums2 once: for each element, check if it exists in the map with a positive count.
 If it does, add it to the result and decrement the count.
-The hash map acts as an inventory that we draw from as we scan the second array.
+The hash map acts as an inventory of available copies that the scan over nums2 draws from.

 Algorithm